Money, Power & Respect

-Money, Power & Respect is the debut album by hip hop group The Lox.
-It was released on January 13, 1998, through Bad Boy Records and featured production from the Hitmen, Dame Grease and Swizz Beatz.
+Money, Power & Respect is the debut album by hip hop group the Lox.
+It was released on January 13, 1998, through Sean "Puffy" Combs's Bad Boy Records and Arista Records.
+The album featured production from the Hitmen, Dame Grease and Swizz Beatz.
 The album found huge success, peaking at number three on the US Billboard 200 and number one on the Top R&B/Hip-Hop Albums, and spawned two charting singles, "Money, Power & Respect" and "If You Think I'm Jiggy".
 In 2008, the title track was ranked number 53 on Vh1's 100 Greatest Songs of Hip Hop.

+Commercial performance

+Money, Power & Respect debuted and peaked at number 3 on the Billboard 200, selling over 110,000 copies in the first week.
+The album has since been certified Platinum by the Recording Industry Association of America (RIAA) for shipping and selling over 1,000,000 copies in America.
+To date, it is the Lox' best selling album.

 Track listing

 Credits adapted from the album's liner notes.